grygy/pv217-microservices-materials/05/README.md

 Install [Docker desktop](https://docs.docker.com/desktop/) or other docker client.
 Our test database will run in docker container.

-### 1. Make `Notification` active record entity

-In `passenger-service` make Notification entity as active record using PanacheEntity.

-Implement `deleteAll` in `NotificationService` with the usage of  `Notification` active record.
-The `listAll` method will be implemented in the next task.

-Check if the tests for Notification entity deletion are passing.

-### 2. Make `Passenger` entity

-In `Passenger` entity add correct annotations with getters and setters to make it persistence entity that will be used in PassengerRepository.

-Hmm, but what about the relation with notifications?
-Passenger can have multiple notifications.
-Add the relation between `Passenger` and `Notification` entities.

-### 3. Implement `PassengerRepository`
+### 1. Implement unit tests for `PassengerRepository`

-Implement methods in `PassengerRepository` to make it a repository for `Passenger` entity.
+Go to `PassengerRepositoryTest` and implement the todo's.
+You don't need to mock anything because Quarkus provides a test database for you.

-Don't forget to implement `NotificationService.listAll` method using `PassengerRepository`.
+Don't forget to add at least two of your own tests.

-#### 3.1.
+#### X.y.
 How to test if everything is working?

 - Tests are passing